sudeepsudhevan/Python-Coding-Essentials/README.md

 print(f"Your Body Mass Index (BMI) is: {bmi:.2f}")
 ```

-* Enter a number.
+* Input a number.
 Find it odd or even

 ```
 # Python program to check if the input number is odd or even.